Obesity (Weight Loss) (cont.)

 - a reduction in abdominal fat,

 Remember, these health benefits can occur independently (with or without) achieving weight loss.
-Before starting an exercise program, you should talk to your doctor about the type and intensity of the exercise program.
+Before starting an exercise program, talk to a doctor about the type and intensity of the exercise program.

 General exercise recommendations